Dominicgrossi/Dominicgrossi.github.io/index.md

 title: About the Portfolio

-All relevant files can be found in my public GitHub repo [submit an issue](https://github.com/kbroman/simple_site/issues).
+All relevant files can be found in my public GitHub repo [here](https://github.com/Dominicgrossi).
 The repository contains two macro-enabled workbooks.
 The AoS roller simulates rounds of dice rolling for the popular table top game, Warhammer: Age of Sigmar.
 The second workbook is a project I created specifically for this position.

 <title>About the Portfolio</title>
 The macro serves as a workbook for a simulated call-center environment.
 The macro within the workbook generates simulated call center data.
 This randomly generated data was used to create four distinct tables within an Oracle database I set up.